cloudfoundry/notifications/README.md

  - Users via the `/users/id` endpoint
  - Spaces via the `/spaces/id` endpoint
  - Organizations via the `/organizations/id` endpoint
+ - All users in the system via the `/everyone` endpoint
  - UAA Scopes via the `/uaa_scopes/scope` endpoint
  - Emails via the `/emails` endpoint

-The Users, Spaces, Organizations, and UAA Scopes endpoints expect a json body to be posted with following keys:
+The Users, Spaces, Organizations, Everyone, and UAA Scopes endpoints expect a json body to be posted with following keys:

 | Key                | Description                                    |
 | ------------------ | ---------------------------------------------- |